 Identity Guard plans

 Identity Guard offers three plans for individuals and three plans for families.
-The features are the same for the plan tiers, no matter if it’s individual or family.
+The features are the same across the plan tiers, whether it’s individual or family.

 - Value: Offers identity theft insurance, data breach notifications, dark web, and high-risk transaction monitoring, as well as safe search, a password manager, and U.S.-based customer support.